How to Reset the Last Cell in Excel & Google Sheets

 As a result, all the rows between these two are selected.

-3. Now, you have all the empty cells with formatting between the data and the last cell selected.
+- Now, all the empty cells with formatting between the data and the last cell are selected.
 To clear them, in the Ribbon go to Home > Clear > Clear All.

 When you open your file again, the last cell should be the last cell of the data.